-ISC 331 Midterm Exam, Fall 2010 a
+CMSC 331 Midterm Exam, Fall 2010 b

+Name:

-Name: UMBC username:
+UMBC username:

 You will have seventy-five (75) minutes to complete this closed book/notes exam.
-Use the backs of these pages if you need more room for your answers.
+Use the backs of pages if you need more room for your answers.
 Describe any assumptions you make in solving a problem.
-We reserve the right to assign partial credit, and to deduct points for answers that are needlessly wordy.
+We may assign partial credit and deduct points for answers that are needlessly wordy.